 - The condom may pinch the penis.

 - Condoms can deteriorate with age, especially if kept in hot or sunny places.

 Each contraceptive method has its own unique advantages and disadvantages.
 Therefore, we recommend that you review the advantages and disadvantages of each contraceptive method so that you can decide which method is best suitable for you.

 While a typical condom ranges anywhere from $0.30 to $1.00, it is more cost effective to buy them in bulk.
 Your local Planned Parenthood or health clinic may provide free or inexpensive condoms.
 However, ribbed, flavored, glow in the dark, lubricated, and spermicidal condoms are more expensive than regular ones.

-Ultimately, the male condom is an excellent form of contraception that can help to prevent unwanted pregnancies and the spread of sexually transmitted infections.
+Ultimately, the external condom is an excellent form of contraception that can help to prevent unwanted pregnancies and the spread of sexually transmitted infections.
 It is also a very accessible and affordable form of contraception that is easy to use with proper knowledge and experience.
 Remember to inspect the quality of the condom before use to ensure that the condom has not been damaged.
 Condoms also come in a variety of different shapes, sizes, colors, and tastes.
-For many of these reasons, the male condom remains one of the most widely used forms of contraception in the world.
+For many of these reasons, the external condom remains one of the most widely used forms of contraception in the world.

 Check out this video about condoms!

 - “Condoms.”
 AVERTing HIV and AIDS.
 AVERT, 01 May 2015.